univbb/LuaTypeFramework/README.md

 # LuaTypeFramework
-TypeFramework is a Lua Framework that have some custom functions, based on C++/C functions!
-Maybe it's useless for some people, but can help another people!
+TypeFramework is a Lua Framework that have some custom functions, based on C++/C functions!\n Maybe it's useless for some people, but can help another people!